Smarter Home Financing Starts Here - Low Down Payment Options from 1%

 VA

 VA loans are available to military service members, veterans, National Guard and reserve members, and their spouses or surviving spouses, with eligibility based on service requirements and an honorable discharge.
-These loans, issued by private lenders and backed by the U.S. government, offer a 0% down payment option, with optional down payments to reduce fees and increase equity.
+These loans, issued by private lenders and backed by the U.S. government, offer a 0% down payment option, with optional down payments to reduce cost and increase equity.

 - VA loans are for primary homes.